horia141/sdhash/README.md

 for example)

-SDHash tries to solve the problem of whether two images are identical or not, modulo all theransformations in the first group, and some (removing of borders and color plane lterations) from the second.
+SDHash tries to solve the problem of whether two images are identical or not, modulo all the transformations in the first group, and some (removing of borders and color plane lterations) from the second.

 The API it exposes is simple.
 The `test_duplicate` method receives two PIL images as